devpi/devpi/doc/userman/devpi_commands.rst

     optional arguments:
-      -h, --help            show this help message and exit --set-cfg             create or modify pip/setuptools config files in home directory so pip/easy_install will pick up the current devpi index url
+      -h, --help            show this help message and exit --set-cfg             create or modify pip/setuptools config files so pip/easy_install will pick up the current devpi index url.
+If a virtualenv is activated, only its pip config will be set.
       -t {yes,no,auto}, --pip-set-trusted {yes,no,auto}
                             when used in conjunction with set-cfg, also set matching pip trusted-host setting for the provided